HAImanifesto/website/index.md

 > *A New Creative Paradigm for Human / Artificial Intelligence*

 **Authorship is evolving.** Most creators — novelists, designers, coders, composers — already weave generative AI into their process, sketching storyboards, remixing beats, or colour-grading photos at machine speed.
-Yet no algorithm can feel doubt, pride or moral duty; that power remains human.
 This Manifesto looks ahead to a near future in which AI will be present in almost every form of creative work — often invisibly.
 In that context, clearly identifying how a work was made will no longer be optional, but essential.
 Transparency about the “ingredients” of creation will be necessary for the healthy preservation of trust, meaning, and responsibility in a world of hybrid authorship.

 > The HAI/ Manifesto proposes a structured way to describe and disclose the role of artificial intelligence in creative work — openly, accurately, and in context.